 Canada medical cannabis market has been steadily growing.
 The country has seen an average of a 10 percent increase each month in the number of Canadian patients signed up to receive medical cannabis.
 The sale of dried cannabis has grown steadily at 6 percent a month, and the sale of cannabis oil has been growing by 16 percent a month.

-As of June, 2018, Health Canada has issued 111 licenses to LPs.
-Canopy Growth holds seven separate licenses, Aurora Cannabis Enterprises holds three, CanniMed Therapeutics holds two, Invictus MD holds two, Bedrocan Canada holds two and Cronos Group holds two.
+As of October, 2018, Health Canada has issued 132 licenses to LPs, including 125 licences for cultivation and 72 licenses for oil production.
+Canopy Growth holds seven separate licenses, Aurora Cannabis Enterprises holds four, Maricann holds three, BC Tweed holds two, Cann Trust holds two, Emerald Health Therapeutics holds two, Bedrocan Canada holds two, RedeCan holds two and MedReleaf holds two.